p2p-org/polkadot-profit-transformer/README.md

 ![MBELT3 architecture diagram](./docs/arch.png)

-# How to add additional processor
+# How to add additional processor module

 To add an additional processor: